AlexG2G/devfolio/content/blog/my-first-blog/index.md

 ---

 ## Finance GUI Program - Built with Python
 This was a program designed in my first semester at the University of Canberra.
-This project was meant to show us how python, or programs in general can help solve real world problems and have real world applications that automate a interface for a particular  problem.
+This project was meant to show us how the programming laguage Python, or programs in general can help solve real world problems and have real world applications that automate a interface for a particular  problem.

 ![GUI](./gui.png)